Select Page

 “Data will talk if you’re willing to listen to it.” – Jim Bergeson

 Solving problems and analyzing data are my main two things.
-I am a fifth year graduate student planning to graduate in May 2020 at the University of Tennessee, Knoxville, and I am working on a Ph.D. in Mathematics and an M.S. in Statistics.
-My advisor is Vasileios Maroulas.
+I am currently a data scientist at Eastman Chemical (a Fortune 500 materials company).
+I received my Ph.D. in Mathematics and M.S. in Statistics in May 2020 from the University of Tennessee, Knoxville.
+My advisor was Vasileios Maroulas.
 My research interests include computational statistics, foundations of data science, data mining, and machine learning.
-My current research centers on topological data analysis, which combines the mathematical subject of topology with data science and statistics.
+My dissertation centered on topological data analysis, which combines the mathematical subject of topology with data science and statistics.
 I have worked on applications in materials science, neuroscience, chemistry, and biochemistry.
+Read here about how one of my projects at Eastman, through work with a multidisciplinary team, created a 20% reduction in the amount of experimental lab work needed to complete projects.

 Research

-My research employs topological data analysis (TDA) for supervised learning tasks on complex data sets and develops statistical and mathematical theory for TDA.
+My graduate research employed topological data analysis (TDA) for supervised learning tasks on complex data sets and developed statistical and mathematical theory for TDA.
 TDA uses topology to create powerful tools for the analysis of data by uncovering latent shape present within the data, even despite noise.
 By condensing a dataset to its most relevant structural qualities, TDA can also reduce data dimension.
-I have published research that provides applications of TDA in materials science and am preparing papers that leverage TDA to solve problems in chemistry and biochemical engineering.
+I have published research that provides applications of TDA in materials science, chemistry, and biochemistry.
 Additionally, using data mining techniques, I have found statistically significant relationships in psychological performance data for the Army Research Laboratory.
-My research is currently funded by the Army Research Office.
+My research was funded by the Army Research Office.
 Read below to learn more.

 What is topological data analysis?